WebOfTrustInfo/rwot11-the-hague/draft-documents/taking-out-the-crud-five-fabulous-did-attacks/taking-out-the-crud-five-fabulous-did-attacks.md

 Security, as part of the software development process, is an ongoing process involving people and practices.
 It ensures application confidentiality, integrity, and availability.
 Secure software is the result of security-aware software development processes where security is built in and software is thus developed with security in mind.[^OWASP1]

-Security is most effective if planned, managed, tested and controlled throughout every stage of the Software Development Life Cycle (SDLC), especially for critical applications concerning health, safety, regulatory compliance or critical infrastructures.
+Security is most effective if planned, managed, tested, and controlled throughout every stage of the Software Development Life Cycle (SDLC), especially for critical applications concerning health, safety, regulatory compliance, or critical infrastructures.
 Government agencies and industries such as travel and transport, energy, or defense all adhere to formal and strict SDLC processes.
 A cousin of SDLC is Computerized System Validation (CSV) which is widely used in the Pharmaceutical, Life Sciences, and BioTech industries.

 Both SDLC and CSV focus on the process of testing/validating/qualifying a regulated computerized system to ensure that it does exactly what it is designed to do in a consistent and reproducible manner that is as safe, secure, and reliable.
 The state of validated software systems and their electronic digital records and signatures shall be maintained, tested, and controlled through the entire life cycle until the software is end of life and the retention period is fully expired.